 Sitting in a reclined position when your vehicle is in motion can be dangerous.
-Even if you buckle up, your safety belts can't do their job when you're reclined like this.
+Even if you buckle up, your safety belts can not do their job when you are reclined like this.

-The shoulder belt can't do its job because it won't be against your body.
+The shoulder belt can not do its job because it will not be against your body.
 Instead, it will be in front of you.
 In a crash you could go into it, receiving neck or other injuries.

-The lap belt can't do its job either.
+The lap belt can not do its job either.
 In a crash the belt could go up over your abdomen.
 The belt forces would be there, not at your pelvic bones.
 This could cause serious internal injuries.